-To search our online resources you will need to know your library card number and your PIN/password in order to be able to view content, however many of our listed resources are free to the public, so have a hunt through to see what you can find.
+To search some of our online resources you will need to know your library card number and your PIN/password in order to be able to view content, however many of our listed resources are free to the public, so have a hunt through to see what you can find.

 Please note - the Ancestry database is for use in our libraries only.